 No attempt was made to document all nests or all species nesting at D Street Fill.
 However, nests encountered during monitoring for terns and snowy plovers were marked, mapped, and contents recorded (Figure 2).
-Killdeer (Charadrius vociferus) established at least 11 nests within the interior and on the northwest slope of the site.
-Horned larks (Eremophila alpestris) appeared to nest throughout the site, and at least 17 nests were found within the tern colony.
+Killdeer (Charadrius vociferus) established at least 13 nests within the interior and on the northwest and west slopes of the site.
+Mourning doves (Zenaida macroura) established one nest along the western edge of the site.
+Horned larks (Eremophila alpestris) appeared to nest throughout the site, and at least 14 nests were found within the tern colony.
 Belding's savannah sparrows (Passerculus sandwichensis beldingi) and western meadowlarks were present and singing throughout the season, indicating probable nesting of both species adjacent to the prepared colony site.
 Other sensitive species observed on-site this season included San Diego black-tailed jackrabbit (Lepus californicus bennettii), and two low-growing coastal strand plant species considered endangered by the California Native Plant Society (CNPS): coast wooly-heads (Nemacaulis denudata) and Nuttall's lotus (Lotus nuttallianus = Acmispon prostratus).
+Seven pairs of osprey (Pandion haliaetus) established nests on platforms, lights, and utility poles to the north of the site at the adjacent National City Marine Terminal.